-Keep in mind that we drop your lowest lab activity grade, your lowest homework assignment grade, and two check-in grades.
-Thus, the first time you miss a lab activity and a homework assignment, and the first two times you miss weekly check-ins, we will consider those missed assignments to be your lowest grades, and we will not allow you to make up these assignments.
-If you have to miss subsequent work beyond the lab, homework assignments, and check-ins that are automatically dropped from your grade, contact Dr. Everson as soon as possible (and no later than one week after missing the assignment) to discuss possible ways to make up this missed work.
+Keep in mind that we drop your lowest lab activity grade, your lowest homework assignment grade, and two participation assignment grades.
+Thus, the first time you miss a lab activity and a homework assignment, and the first two times you miss a participation assignment, we will consider those missed assignments to be your lowest grades, and we will not allow you to make up these assignments.
+If you have to miss subsequent work beyond the lab, homework assignments, and participation assignments that are automatically dropped from your grade, contact Dr. Everson as soon as possible (and no later than one week after missing the assignment) to discuss possible ways to make up this missed work.